 There are so many great photo book companies where you can basically drag and drop your photos into a folder and they will print a Disney photo book for you.
 This is a great option for saving ALL of your Disney memories in one place.
 That being said, I wanted to create a Disney Memory book that was a little more personalized.
 What I mean is that I wanted to hand pick the pictures and create more of a Walt Disney World scrap book where my kids could write a few notes on the photos.

 Personalizing each of my kids Disney photo books with their own handwriting makes it more memorable in my opinion.
 If your kid(s) can’t write yet no worries, just ask them questions and write what their answers are.
 I would encourage a little of their own touch like with a few of their own pictures or doodles.
+You can even save a few of your Disney pictures in a DIY photo ornament or photo keepsake that you can learn to make here!

 Tips to make a simple Disney Memory Book or Photo Book